JOHNSHIZAO/ai-cybercloud/src/content/blog/hello-world.md

 It is about embedding **Security directly into Infrastructure and Governance** at inception.

-## Cloud Governance = Security Baseline at Scale
+## 🔒 Cloud Governance = Security Baseline at Scale

 Whether you are utilizing **Azure Blueprint, ARM, CloudFormation, or Terraform**—everyone is fundamentally pursuing the same strategic objective: **"Governance as Code."**

 This explains why the greatest hurdle in **Multi-cloud** is rarely the technical workload migration itself.

 Instead, it lies in the heavy **switching cost** between different governance models, permission architectures, compliance logics, and **Landing Zone mindsets**.

-Same cloud goals.
-Different governance philosophy.

 And that’s where **real multi-cloud complexity** begins.